Immanuel-GWU/Bootloader/README.md

 4. Linker ID to link all separately written files whether .asm or .c

-5. GNU make to convert all the linked files into .exe file so that it can be run and the message can be seen in the QEMU machine virtualizer.
+5. GNU make to convert all the linked files into .exe file so that it can be run in QEMU machine virtualizer.